Fulata Moyo

 Fulata Lusungu Mbano Moyo is a Malawian systematic and feminist theologian who is an advocate for gender justice.
 Moyo has written over twenty-eight journal articles.
+She is known for her contributions to African women's theology, contextual biblical studies, and the promotion of gender justice within church and society.
+Moyo has served in academic institutions, ecumenical organizations, and international initiatives addressing issues of gender, religion, HIV/AIDS, human trafficking and sexual exploitation.
+She also worked with Elisabeth Schüssler Fiorenza on feminist hermeneutics.
+In 2018, she was appointed to an independent expert panel to review UNAIDS policies and processes for addressing and preventing harassment.
+In 2020, Moyo founded "STREAM", a US registered NGO that supports and mentors survivors of sex trafficking, which in 2021 was registered in Malawi as Thimlela-STREAM.

 Early life and education

 Fulata Mbano was born in northern Malawi, a member of the Ngoni people from Mzimba District.
 Her great grandfather, Songea, was a warrior chief.
 Her name, Fulata, means she was born feet first.
 Her father started his own church after he was not accepted in mainline churches due to his polygamy.

 Moyo is a survivor of childhood sexual abuse.
 She grew up in a small village called Mateyo Mbano Village, and went to primary school at Engcongolweni Lazaro Jere, five kilometers to the nearest town, Ekwendeni.
 She attended a Roman Catholic high school, Marymount Girls Secondary School, before going on to study education at the University of Malawi, Chancellor College.

 Moyo completed a master's degree in Christian thought, systematic and feminist theology from the University of Zimbabwe in 1993.
 She earned a PhD from the School of Religion and Theology at the University of KwaZulu-Natal in South Africa in 2009, with a focus on ethics, gender and religion.
 She was a research fellow at Yale University's Center for Interdisciplinary Research on AIDS.
 She has also trained as a mediator, facilitator of the healing of memories with the Institute of Healing of Memories in South Africa, and studied Viktor Frankl's Logotherapy.